justinhayes/cis/README.md

-Securing your Hadoop Cluster (TBD - these are incomplete and probably incorrect)
+Securing your Hadoop Cluster (TBD - these are incomplete and probably incorrect, but are kept here for future reference when this part is picked up again)
 ----------------------------
 Configure Hadoop security to secure the CDH cluster.